genesiscommunitysuccess/docs/docs/server-reference/essential-information/service-definition.md

 </configuration>
 ```

-If process lives in different server then set the `external` attribute to be "true"
+If the process lives on a different server, then set the `external` attribute to be "true"
 Ex:

 ```xml